oladapooloyede/tekton-pipeline/README.md

-# Continuous Integration and Continuous Delivery (CICD) on OpenShift - Reference Implementation
+<h1>Continuous Integration and Continuous Delivery (CICD) on OpenShift - Reference Implementation </h1>

 <br/>

-This article will attempt to walk you through a Reference Implementation of OpenShift Continuous Integration and Continuous Delivery (CICD) using a sample Quarkus project as a refe.
+This article will attempt to walk you through a Reference Implementation of OpenShift Continuous Integration and Continuous Delivery (CICD) using a sample Quarkus project on the Dev environment(We attempt to create an article for other environments like UAT and Prod in the future but an understanding this article might make the future articles not so necessary <span style="font-size:12px">&#128521;</span> ).
 For the sake of simpicity, the article will be broken down into 2 fascicles.
 They are as follows:-

 <Ul>
     <li><a href="#ci">Continuous Integration Reference Implementation on OpenShift using OpenShift Pipelines (Tekton Project)</a></li>